 Home Mortgage Interest Deduction—Publication 936 (Internal Revenue Service, Dec.
 12, 2022)

 “This publication discusses the rules for deducting home mortgage interest.”

 The following eBooks and digital audiobooks are available to NAR members:

-How to Invest in Real Estate & Pay Little or No Taxes (Adobe eReader)
+How to Invest in Real Estate & Pay Little or No Taxes (eBook)

 Have an idea for a real estate topic?
 Send us your suggestions.